Frank J. Christensen

 Frank J. Christensen became general president of the International Union of Elevator Constructors (IUEC) on September 11, 2012, upon unanimous election by the IUEC’s General Executive Board.
 He was appointed vice president of the Building and Construction Trades Department of the AFL-CIO in December 2012.

 While serving as Local 2’s business manager, Frank was appointed three times to serve as the IUEC’s 1st vice president and served as a trustee of the National Elevator Industry Educational Program (NEIEP).
-While in Chicago, he was highly involved in state and local labor boards and committees, serving as the first chairman of the Illinois Elevator Safety Review Board for 10 years, vice president of the Chicago and Cook County Port Council, 1st vice president of UNICO National’s Chicago chapter, director of the Illinois Italian American Labor Council, director of Amalgamated Bank’s Illinois Labor Council and director of the Chicago and Cook County Building Trades Labor Leaders Council.
-Brother Christensen was a member of the National American Society of Mechanical Engineers A17.1 Committee and helped create the first Qualified Elevator Inspection testing program, which has served to improve the quality, integrity and safety of the elevator industry.
+While in Chicago, he was highly involved in state and local labor boards and committees, serving as the first chairman of the Illinois Elevator Safety Review Board for 10 years, vice president of the Chicago and Cook County Port Council, 1st vice president of UNICO National’s Chicago chapter, director of the Illinois Italian American Labor Council, director of Amalgamated Bank’s Illinois Labor Council and a member of the Chicago and Cook County Building Trades Labor Leaders Council.
+Brother Christensen was a member of the National American Society of Mechanical Engineers A17.1 Committee and helped create the first Qualified Elevator Inspection testing program with the Qualified Elevator Inspector Training Fund (QEITF), which has served to improve the quality, integrity and safety of the elevator industry.

 A staunch believer in the power of education, Brother Christensen has participated in continuing education at Chicago-Kent College of Law, at the George Meany National Labor College, through the Department of Labor and OSHA and via the IUEC’s National Elevator Industry Educational Program (NEIEP).
-He has also served as a substitute teacher for NEIEP, and has taught wrestling and martial arts, skills he honed, and for which he received numerous awards and honors, in high school and right after graduation.
+He has also served as an instructor for NEIEP.

-Since his earliest days working with the tools, when he was forced to stand up for his rights to his employer at the expense of his job, and even to his local union leadership, Brother Christensen has been a fierce advocate for his fellow union members, in fact all working people.
-As business manager Frank, on behalf of Local 2, won several major NLRB rulings regarding work jurisdiction and hiring practices that set a powerful precedent for future labor negotiations for not only the IUEC but for other trade unions as well.
-He routinely put himself on the line in defense of his local union, his International union and in the name of truth.
+Since his earliest days working with the tools, when he was forced to stand up for his rights to his employer at the expense of his job.
+In 1994 Frank was terminated from his job and was out of work for 1 year but with his strong will and determination did receive his job and back pay.
+Even to his local union leadership, Brother Christensen has been a fierce advocate for his fellow union members, in fact all working people.
+As business manager Frank, on behalf of Local 2, won several major NLRB rulings regarding work jurisdiction.
+He won EEOC cases regarding hiring practices that set a powerful precedent for future labor negotiations for not only the IUEC but for other trade unions as well.
+He routinely put himself on the line in defense of his International union and in the name of truth.

-Frank and his wife Lynn, high school sweethearts, have been married for over 30 years and are the parents of four children.
-They are proud to be part of a large, loving extended family (some of whom are also IUEC Local 2 members) that includes five siblings on each side of the family, 27 nephews, one great nephew and two great nieces.
+Frank and his wife Lynn, high school sweethearts, have been married for 35 years and are the parents of four children.
+They are proud to be part of a large, loving extended family (some of whom are also IUEC Local 2 members) that includes five siblings on each side of the family including numerous nieces and nephews.